Clicky

 • The Lifetime Learning Credit (LLC) allows for up to 20% of the first $10,000 paid for tuition, fees, books, and equipment in the previous year as a tax break.
 Undergraduate, vocational, and graduate students can also avail of it, and there’s no limit to the number of years a qualified person can claim it.
 But you can only claim either the AOTC or LLC in the same year.

-• The tuition and fees deduction allows for up to $4,000 of tax break from your taxable income.
+• The tuition and fees deduction allows for up to $4,000 of tax breaks from your taxable income.
 This covers qualified higher education expenses, including tuition, fees, and books.
 Look up Form 1098-T from your school to determine the qualified amount and submit IRS Form 8917 along with your tax return.

 • The student loan interest deduction program is available for undergraduate students interested in a qualified student loan, a federal and a private student loan.
 But be sure to check that your parents or guardians didn’t claim it if you’re a dependent.